Stephen Hough: Honours

 Hough is an Honorary Member of the Royal Academy of Music in London, where he is a visiting professor, a Fellow of the Royal Northern College of Music in Manchester, where he is the International Chair of piano studies, and an Honorary Fellow of the Guildhall School of Music and Drama.
 He received an honorary doctorate from the University of Liverpool in 2011.

 In 2001, Hough became the first classical music performer to receive a MacArthur Fellowship.
 In 2009, The Economist and Intelligent Life magazines named him one of 20 living polymaths.
 In 2010, he was named Instrumentalist of the Year at the prestigious Royal Philharmonic Society Music Awards.
 He was a Governor of the Royal Ballet Companies (The Royal Ballet, Birmingham Royal Ballet and the Royal Ballet School).
 He is a patron of the charity The Nightingale Project, which takes music and art into hospitals and of Music in Prisons (Irene Taylor Trust).

 Hough was appointed a Commander of the Order of the British Empire (CBE) in the 2014 New Year Honours for services to music.
 He was made an Honorary Bencher of the Middle Temple in 2017.
 In 2018, he was made an honorary member of the Royal Philharmonic Society.
 From 2019 to 2022 he was a visiting fellow at Lady Margaret Hall at the University of Oxford.
+In 2024, he was made an honorary fellow of Girton College, Cambridge.
 He was created a Knight Bachelor, for services to music, in the Queen's 2022 Birthday Honours.